 “Pythagorean philosophy is a “purification”, the aim of which is the assimilation to God.
 The universe is divine because of its order (kosmos), harmonies and symmetries it contains and reflects.
 These principles make the universe divine for they are the characteristics of divinity and so they also innately subsist within the human soul.
 The Pythagoreans taught that the soul is a harmony.
 If we are to become like God, then according to Pythagorean philosophy the soul must become aware of its harmonic origin.” — Dr. James Hopkins

 How do sound and music contribute to our journey of the soul’s evolutionary path?
 As with everything in life, exploring the sounds of the soul is an individual practice-in progress.
 During my years of discovery within the Peruvian shamanic world – alongside the insights I acquired during my studies in the healing arts of sound and music – I can see the deep connection between sound and the journey of the soul.
-Through my own experience that was gained via sound healing and counselling work, I have grasped the truth that every sound, every word, every silence has something to tell – a connection to be made between mind, body, spirit, and soul.
+Through my own experience that was gained via sound healing and counseling work, I have grasped the truth that every sound, every word, every silence has something to tell – a connection to be made between mind, body, spirit, and soul.
 When we listen to the sounds of nature, we realize a profound inner peace and connection to the wholeness of Life.
 In my understanding of indigenous traditions, it was the intention of ancient peoples around the Earth – an intention that was developed over the course of thousands of years – to build musical instruments that would allow every soul to communicate with the divine, to harmonize with the breath, to dance, to raise the spirit, to heal, to comfort the heart, to express courage, bravery, gratitude… and to pray.

 Prayer as an act of offering and thankfulness.
 I recall several experiences where listening to shamanic songs from the Amazonian indigenous traditions felt like gentle lullabies, allowing me to heal childhood wounds – the stories of the inner-child, as so many of us have some life-long challenges to repair.
 From that experience, I saw the pattern: when we are babies, our parents give us a toy rattle to play with, and sing playful lullabies to calm our emotions.
 I can see a clear interconnection here between our earliest childhood memories of music/sound and the shamanic medicine songs of the Amazon.